Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Dalhousie University, Halifax – Source: @dalhousieu on IG

 Elementary schools can be rather tricky to rank objectively.
 Surprisingly, there does not appear to be a ranking system in place measuring the best and worst Halifax public schools.
-But what they do have is the feedback of provincial assessment testing conducted in Grades 3 and Grades 6 of Elementary school, which should be available on the school’s website or you can contact Halifax Regional Centre for Education for more clarity.
+However, if you’re moving to Halifax with children, you can review provincial assessment testing conducted in Grades 3 and 6, which should be available on the school’s website or by contacting the Halifax Regional Centre for Education for more clarity.

-There are 8 school districts in the province of Nova Scotia, and two of them are in Halifax:
+There are eight school districts in Nova Scotia, and two of them are in Halifax:

 Halifax Regional Centre for Education – English School District